 Buttons in Google Sheets.
 Custom functions for Google Sheets using Apps Script.
 How to Use the AND and OR Functions in Google Sheets.
 If you’ve ever wanted to check whether data from your Google Sheets spreadsheet meets certain criteria, you can use AND and OR.

 Whether it’s for a family budget, company invoice, or academic calendar, a template gives you the foundation for your data.
-If you use Microsoft Excel, then you probably already know that websites with templates can be easy to find.
 Never Fear!
 Spreadsheets are Here!
 At a recent EdTechTeam Summit, I presented on the topic of Google Sheets.